How To Create a Google Analytics WordPress Plugin To Start Using Today

 Why shouldn’t you edit the theme files, you might ask?
 Well, it’s a bad idea for two reasons:

-So now you know your theme is ready, let’s get hold of the Google analytics tracking code.
+Once you know your theme is ready, the next step is to get hold of the Google Analytics tracking code.

 Getting the Tracking Code

-If you have a Google account you can access analytics data using your existing account, or if you’re one of those rare remaining people who don’t have an account with Google, you’ll need to set one up.
+If you have a Google account, you can access analytics data using your existing account.
+If you’re one of those rare people who don’t have an account with Google yet, you’ll need to set up a Google account.

 <script> tags.
-You’ll paste all of this code into your plugin shortly.
+You will paste this code into your plugin shortly.

 Creating the Plugin

-Next let’s create the plugin which we’ll add the tracking code to.
+Next, let’s create the plugin that we’ll be adding the tracking code to.